Salvadoran Americans bring World Cup soccer hopes to El Salvador as it faces Canada

 Midfielder and Salvadoran team Captain, Alex Roldan, is looking toward the future, too.
 "Being a smaller country, it is difficult to turn the tables overnight.
 We are slowly getting to where we want to be," he says.
 "Soon we'll be chasing down those bigger countries."

-The match between El Salvador and Canada begins at 9 p.m.
+The match between El Salvador and Canada — barring any further protests — begins at 9 p.m.
 EST on Wednesday.

 A shorter preview of this story appeared on the Morning Edition live blog.